ftassy/GCalTab/README.md

 ### There are plenty of add-ons that open a Google Calendar tab in Thunderbird.
 What does GCalTab bring ?
 GCalTab brings two things that are often missed in other add-ons:
 * The possibility to switch to a dark mode.
-Save you eyes !
+Save your eyes !
 * The possibility to disconnect - reconnect from GCalTab menu.
 Especially useful if you have several Google Calendar accounts !

 ### What permissions are needed ?